 Students will investigate in detail how people and politics interact.
 They will explore the emergence and development of the UK's democracy including the very relevant balance established between the legislature, executive and judiciary.
-They will focus on the role and scope of political parties , including the significance of the manifestos they publish at election time and their relevance to the mandate of the resulting government.
+They will focus on the role and scope of political parties, including the significance of the manifestos they publish at election time and their relevance to the mandate of the resulting government.

 Students at Judd are challenged to achieve the best that they can.
-In 2019.
-Our value added scores are consistently high and positive.
-The department has an excellent record at university level with students gaining places to read PPE, Law and International Relations.
+IThe department has an excellent record at university level with students gaining places to read PPE, Law and International Relations.
 Students are encouraged to engage with the learning programmes of institutions such as the London School of Economics and Chatham House by attending their open lectures.
 Students run their own Economics, Politics and Current Affairs Society which is very well attended.
-Last year, we were pleased to welcome amongst others, Howard Riddle the former Chief Magistrate for England and Wales and Judd alumni.
+Last year, we were pleased to welcome amongst others, Howard Riddle the former Chief Magistrate for England and Wales (and Judd alumni).
 The department enters students in a number of competitions This year securing commendations from the UK Supreme Court essay writing competition and the Chatham House essay competition.
-We visited Parliament on 12th March 2019 and watched Teresa May deliver Meaningful Vote number two to the house, complete with a husky voice after an overnight trip to Strasbourg!
+Recent highlights include our visit to Parliament on 12th March 2019 and whenTeresa May delivered Meaningful Vote number two to the house, complete with a husky voice after an overnight trip to Strasbourg!
 We also sat in on a session at the Supreme Court, chaired by Lady Hale, the court's former president.
 In addition, we collectively attended talks given by John Bercow, Vince Cable, Nigel Farage, Jacob Rees- Mogg, Jess Phillips, Nicky Morgan.
 Emily Thornberry and others.

 In Year 13, students study global political institutions including the United Nations Security Council and the International Monetary Fund.
+In 2023, we visited these institutions and others in New York City and Washington DC.
 This course focuses on how successfully global governance deals with the issues of conflict, poverty, human rights and the environment.